LPIOL

 Is LPIOL for you?

 LPIOL holders can be described by the attitude and approach they take to their role in Outdoor Learning.
-They will be an experienced APIOL holder who operates with a medium to long-term focus, anticipating and shaping the future.
-They need not be in a management role but they will have a positive regional or national influence in their specific area of outdoor learning.
+They will operate with a medium to long-term focus, anticipating and shaping the future.
+They need not be in a management role but they will have a positive regional or national influence in their specific area of Outdoor Learning.

 LPIOL member logo.png